naomsa/hardhat-starter-kit/README.md

 ## ✏ Instrutions

-You can just click on **use this template** and start building your project 😀.
+Just click on the green **use this template** button on the top bar and start building your project 😀.

 ## 👨‍💻 Scripts